ivogeorg/jitt/design-spike-4.md

 9. Design core [data](#data) using:
    1. GUID.
    2. Description of relation to other _core data_.
-      1. Associations can be many-many, many-one, one-to-many, and one-to-one.
+      1. Associations can be many-to-many, many-to-one, one-to-many, and one-to-one.
       2. Mappings are usually one-to-one or one-to-many (dictionary).
 In the one-to-one case they are _equivalences_.
    3. **Unique**, e.g. email address.
    3. _Optional_, usually for _non-core data_.